gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

 === "1.2.0.59"
     Last updated: **[09.03.2024](#changelog)**

-    !!! danger ""
+    !!! warning ""
         - **This archive does NOT provide the best possible performance - the goal is first and foremost to provide the best vanilla-faithful experience.** If you just want the best performance - mod the game manually.
         - Do not attempt to install this version on a downgraded copy.
         - If using Linux, skip steps 3-6 and [apply launch options manually](additional-setup.md/#launch-options).

     1. [Download the archive](https://drive.google.com/file/d/1tMwlvFiTE1tNuq8C4v2MNoDVXlCbLfoY/view?usp=sharing).
-    2. Extract the contents of :material-zip-box:`1.2 archive` into the game folder (the one that includes `GTAIV.exe`) using your archivator of choice.
+    2. Extract the :material-zip-box:`1.2 archive.7z` archive into the game folder (the one that includes `GTAIV.exe`).
     3. Launch :material-file-download:`GTAIVSetupUtilityWPF.exe`.
 It may require you to install [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.32-windows-x64-installer).
     4. Press `Open`, select the same game folder.
     5. Press `Install DXVK` and then `Setup launch options`.
 Don't touch the toggles unless you are confident in what you are doing.